dbspaceLab/.github/profile/README.md

 ### Goals
 Science is the inference of generative distributions using, in some way, data to keep models aligned to reality.
 Everything else is in service to that or noise.

-This lab is an effort to refocus on science and discard, wholesale, the noise.
+This laboratory is an effort to refocus on the signal of science and circumvent the noise.

 ### Principles